Croco-byte/42_Documentation/README.md

 # 42_Documentation
-Documentation for several 42 Projects I did
+Documentation for several 42 Projects I did.

 Each sub-folder corresponds to an individual 42 Project.
 In these folders is included :
  - One or several .odt file containing documentation on the specified project.